Sunhat/react-native-extra-dimensions-android/README.md

       ......
     }
     ```

-Whenever you want to use it within React Native code now you can:
+4. Whenever you want to use it within React Native code now you can:
 `var ExtraDimensions = require('react-native-extra-dimensions-android');`
+Or, if you are using ES6
+`import ExtraDimensions from 'react-native-extra-dimensions-android';`

 ### Demo